 “All that is necessary for effectiveness is output judged acceptable by those who receive or use it, a team that winds up its work at least as capable as when it started, and members who are at least as satisfied as they are frustrated by what has transpired.
 The challenge is to generate ways of understanding, designing, and managing teams that help them meet or exceed these modest criteria.”
 Excerpt from: J. Richard Hackman, Leading Teams: Setting the Stage for Great Performances (2002).

-So, with the knowledge of what an effective team is, I’d need to address the next big challenge: how can you create the environment – ways to understand, design, manage teams – that sets the stage for high performance?
+So, with the knowledge of what an effective team is, I will address the next big challenge: how can you create the environment – ways to understand, design, and manage teams – that sets the stage for high performance?

-This will be the topic of this post.
-I’ll go briefly through the conditions for effectiveness and how you can use them to push for your team’s growth.
+This will be the topic of this post, but first, I’ll go briefly through the conditions for effectiveness and how you can use them to push for your team’s growth.

 The five conditions of team effectiveness

 We know what a great team is, but what did the team do to get there?
-Are they great thanks to an incredible leader?
-Or the people in the team really click and jell well together?
-The general accepted theory is that the leader makes or break a great team.
+Are they significant, thanks to an incredible leader?
+Or do the people in the team really click and jell well together?
+The generally accepted theory is that the leader makes or breaks a great team.

-The management literature is only focused on identifying the “right” leadership, leaving aside some obligatory conditions that need to be fulfilled for team greatness.
+The management literature only focuses on identifying the “right” leadership, leaving aside some obligatory conditions that need to be fulfilled for team greatness.

-No “right” leadership can make a team great, but what the leaders can do is to create and support the five enabling conditions that smooth a team’s path towards effectiveness:
+No “right” leadership can make the team great, but what the leaders can do is create and support the five enabling conditions that smooth a team’s path towards effectiveness:

-- Create a real team (not only a team in name)
+- Create a real team (not only a team in the name)